xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-fullpage-screenshot.md

 * **Examples**:

-1. Given that no elements are going to be hidden, you want to take full-page screenshot with a default name and use a default [failure handling](/x/qAAM):
+1. Given that no elements are going to be hidden, you want to take a full-page screenshot with a default name and use default [failure handling](/x/qAAM):

 ``` groovy
 WebUI.takeFullPageScreenshot()
 ```

-2. You want to take full-page screenshot saved to a file named 'full_view_no_logo.png' in the report folder and hide some web elements:
+2. You want to take a full-page screenshot that will be saved in a file named 'full_view_no_logo.png' in the report folder and hide some web elements:

 ``` groovy
 import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject